jackzhc911/googleNewsFilter/README.md

 Google news is a good portal for reading news.

+But, why somebody are always on the media?
+Why we're forced to read their news?
+I don't care What happened to them!

-But I think the life should be beautiful and we shouldn't waste time to see someone's news that doesn't useful to us at all.
+I think the life should be beautiful and we shouldn't waste time to see someone's news that doesn't useful to us at all.

 So this is a very basic example to understand how to build a simple extension and replace it to the words that you want to see.